Searching for a better understanding of earths history

 The Paleo Group has a keen interest in anomalies of science.
 They often mark the beginnings of some new phase of discovery in science.

 Scientists recently broke open a dinosaur bone by mistake and discovered soft tissue, blood cells collagen and vessels inside the bone.
 They have also used acid on dinosaur bone and after dissolving the hard material they are left with this soft tissue material.
 This experiment was repeated many times to be sure the effect and results were real and repeatable.
-This anomaly was discovered by the world famous paleontologist Jack Horner and his associates.The recent discovery of blood inside dinosaur bone is such an anomaly.
+This anomaly was discovered by the world famous paleontologist Mary Schweitzer and her associates.The recent discovery of blood inside dinosaur bone is such an anomaly.
 There should be NO collagen or soft tissue left after 30,000 to 100,000 years let alone millions of years!

 After all if dinosaur bones are 65 million years old there is no way that blood could survive that long without decomposing into smaller molecules.
 If you look in all the science literature you will never find any scientist who believes that soft tissue or blood vessels could survive more than 10 to 100 thousand years.
 Think of all the years of heat and cold in the ground and all the exposure to cosmic rays.
 There is no way blood can survive that long.
 The most obvious conclusion then is that for this particular bone it is not 65 million years old.